-Engineering and Product Design are fast paced areas, driven by the need for constant improvement.
-You’ll be learning from, and inspired by the engineers that, though their research are making these industry improvements happen.
+Engineering and Product Design are fast-paced areas, driven by the need for constant improvement.
+You’ll be learning from – and inspired by – engineers who, through their research, are making these improvements happen.
 It’s this innovation that drives our teaching.

 The Department of Engineering and Design carries out high-quality research activities over a broad range of topics.